openforcefield/openff-bespokefit/docs/getting-started/quick-start.md

 # Quick start

 :::{warning}
-To reduce runtime, the first sections of this "Quick start" guide use a fast semiempirical model, "GFN2-xTB", to generate training data, rather than the ["default" method](default_qc_method) used to train mainline OpenFF force fields.
-Details on how to set up an environment for a "default" fit using Psi4 are available in the [installation guide](installation_chapter).
+To reduce runtime, this "Quick start" guide uses a fast semiempirical model, "GFN2-xTB", to generate training data, rather than the ["default" method](default_qc_method) used to train mainline OpenFF force fields.
 :::

 BespokeFit aims to provide an automated pipeline that ingests a general molecular force field and a set of